Let Your Dog Run Free at These Sacramento-Area Dog Parks

 Morse Community Park | Elk Grove

-The off-leash dog park at Morse Community Park offers a spacious area complete with picnic tables, benches and water fountains.
+The off-leash dog park at Morse Community Park in Elk Grove offers a spacious area complete with picnic tables, benches and water fountains.

-Renovations to the dog play areas at North Natomas Regional Park have provided a new and improved off-leash park for all seasons.
-The area will offer a half-acre small dog park, a two-acre large dog park, washing stations and drinking fountains, large shade trees, shade canopies with benches, a designated agility zone and a water play zone.
+Renovations to the dog play areas at North Natomas Regional Park in Natomas have provided a new and improved off-leash park for all seasons.
+The area offers a half-acre small dog park, a two-acre large dog park, washing stations and drinking fountains, large shade trees, shade canopies with benches, a designated agility zone and a water play zone.

-Located behind Belle Cooledge Community Center, Partner Park offers a fenced grass play area with water, shade trees and picnic tables.
+Located behind Belle Cooledge Community Center in South Land Park, Partner Park offers a fenced grass play area with water, shade trees and picnic tables.

 Phoenix Park | Fair Oaks

-In partnership with FORDOG, the Fair Oaks Recreation and Parks District operates Phoenix Dog Park in Phoenix Park.
+In partnership with FORDOG, the Fair Oaks Recreation and Parks District operates Phoenix Dog Park in Fair Oaks.
 This facility offers nearly two acres with three separate, fenced areas: a small dog and puppy area, a large dog area and space for less sociable or shy dogs.
 Additionally, you’ll find water fountains, shade trees and canopies, benches and wading pools during the summer.